 Cervical Spondylotic Myelopathy

-The 9-Hole Peg Test is a most frequently used assessment for hand dexterity in MS. The scores are often compared with a control group or with clinician provided data (Hervault et al., 2017, Feys et al., 2017).
+The 9-Hole Peg Test is the most frequently used assessment for hand dexterity in MS. The scores are often compared with a control group or with clinician-provided data (Hervault et al., 2017, Feys et al., 2017).
 The 9-Hole Peg Test provides a good comparison between normal hand function and individuals with minimal hand dysfunction, at a significant level.

 Brachial Plexus Palsy

 Immerman et al., 2012 evaluated hand functions of 25 children diagnosed with the upper (C5/C6) brachial plexus birth injury, of which 22 had undergone primary nerve reconstruction, and 13 had undergone simultaneous shoulder and other secondary procedures.
 The 9-Hole Peg Test showed that the children took 18.8% longer time than the expected 7.2% to complete the task with the involved hand.
 This revealed that although shoulder function in these patients may be rated good or excellent, attention must be paid to the subtle limitations of hand function.

 Poole et al., 2005 measured the dexterity of 416 children aged 4 to 19 years using the 9HPT, the results of which showed that dexterity improved with age as revealed by the completion time for the task.
 The scores also revealed that for all age groups, females performed better than males.
 In addition, the dominant hand performance was better than the non-dominant hand performance for all groups.